Medical Marijuana and Anti-Anxiety Medication

 Won’t Medical Marijuana Make Me Feel More Anxious?

 You may have heard some people who use medical marijuana experience increased anxiety as a side effect.
 While this is true, it’s only in response to certain kinds of medicinal cannabis.
 While medical professionals and patients recognize marijuana’s medicinal purposes to treat and relieve symptoms of many health-related conditions, when it comes to anxiety, there are certain strains of cannabis you might want to avoid.

 Marijuana contains numerous compounds called cannabinoids that interact with receptors in your body to provide health benefits.
-Although it has so many components, we usually focus on the two most prevalent: THC and CBD.
-These two compounds are mainly responsible for cannabis’ impact on your health.
+Although it has so many components, we usually focus on the two most prevalent — THC and CBD.
+These two compounds are mainly responsible for marijuana’s impact on your health.
 CBD and THC contain distinct and valuable medicinal properties and have different effects on your body when you take them either individually or together.
 While THC can cause paranoia and anxiety, CBD promotes a sense of calm.

 Patients who take medical cannabis and find it makes them anxious shouldn’t fret.
 You can always work with your doctor and dispensary to try a different kind of medication that won’t make you paranoid.
 Medical marijuana is a versatile drug, and the side effects vary based on the strain and ingestion method you’re using.